-The Great Wildebeest Migration, also referred to as the Great Migration or the Wildebeest Migration, is an annual pilgrimage of nearly 2 million wildebeest, zebra and gazelle as they move from the Serengeti National Park in Tanzania to the Masai Mara National Park in Kenya in search of better grazing.
-After the seasonal rains brings fresh grass – quite literally following the saying “the grass is greener on the other side!”.
+The Great Wildebeest Migration, also referred to as the Great Migration of the Wildebeest Migration, is an annual pilgrimage of nearly 2 million wildebeest, zebra and gazelle as they move from the Serengeti National Park in Tanzania to the Masai Mara National Park in Kenya in search of better grazing.
+After the seasonal rains bring fresh grass – quite literally following the saying “the grass is greener on the other side!”.
 Amazingly the antelope move along with a variety of predators; lions, leopard, cheetah and hyena who follow, waiting for the perfect moments to attack weak animals.
-Along the migration, the wildebeest, zebra and gazelle mate, give birth and die.
+Along with the migration, the wildebeest, zebra and gazelle mate, give birth and die.
 It’s estimated that around 250 000 wildebeest alone perish on the journey every year.

 While many people think of it as an annual event, the Great Migration is in fact a continuous cycle.
 The animals move back and forth between the Masai Mara and the Serengeti in a circular route that spans around 3000 kilometres.
 During this time they cross the crocodile-infested Mara River, the natural boundary between the two national parks, each time as they move between the two countries.

 When is the best time of year to see the Great Wildebeest Migration?